 Once this side project is finished, Jesus continues to the home of the Synagogue ruler.
 Once there a crowd surrounds the girl who has now died.
 Jesus dismisses the crowd and gets alone with the girl.
 He proceeds to raise the girl from the dead and give her back to her family.

 About the only linkage between these two stories, besides the insertion of the woman’s story inside the girls, is the number of years: 12.
 In the case of the woman, she has had her condition for 12 years.
 In the case of the girl, she is 12 years old.

-10370 AA is the second year in Jeremiah’s era, the time when he is announcing to the city of Jerusalem the impending destruction of the Babylonians.
-The first year of rule of Babylonia over Jerusalem was 10390 AA.
+10370 AA is thus the 2nd year in Jeremiah’s era, the time when he is announcing to the city of Jerusalem the impending destruction of the Babylonians.
+The first year of rule of Babylonia over Jerusalem would be about 20 years later, or 10390 AA.

 This time in history is after the Assyrian invasion and deportation and start of the period in history when the tribes were "lost."